-Section B: Distribution Guidelines B. Introduction Program funds for each of the five programs are allocated with STB approval through the Five-Year Airport Development Program.
-For all programs, Aeronautics' ability to allocate funds each year requires approval of the STB and is dependent on budget constraints.
-B.1 Allocations A historical estimate of how these funds have been allocated is as follows: B.1.a FSL Matching Grants Aeronautics strives to match all requested FSL grants.
-This program has recently amounted to roughly \$3 to \$4 million in State funds per year.
-B.1.b State/Local Matching Grants Aeronautics prioritizes requested SL grants by project and airport points and by airport category.
-The allocations have been variable depending upon the fund balance and requested projects each year.
-B.1.c APMS Program Airport Pavement Management is a high priority.
+- A. Program funds for each of the five programs will be allocated with STB approval through the Five-Year Airport Development Program.
+A historical estimate of how these funds have been allocated is as follows. - Federal/State/Local Matching Grants Aeronautics strives to match all requested FSL grants.
+This program has recently amounted to roughly \$3 to \$4 million in State funds per year. - State/Local Matching Grants Aeronautics prioritizes requested SL grants by project and airport points and by airport category.
+The allocations have been variable depending upon the fund balance and requested projects each year. - Airport Pavement Management System Program Airport Pavement Management is a high priority.
 This program has been separated from the State/Local Grant prioritization and is now a set-aside program.
-Historical program amounts have been about \$3 to \$4 million per year.
-B.1.d State System Planning Program This program amount varies depending on plans that are being developed for Arizona Airports.
+Historical program amounts have been about \$3 to \$4 million per year. - Airport Development Loans This program amount has historically varied with demand and funding availability. - State System Planning This program amount varies depending on plans that are being developed for Arizona Airports.
 The historical state share of the program amount is variable, but between \$0 and \$2 million per year.

+For all programs, Aeronautics' ability to allocate funds each year will require approval of the STB and will be dependent on budget constraints.

-B.1.e Airport Development Loan Program This program amount has historically varied with demand and funding availability.
-This program is currently dormant.
-B.2 Maximum Funding The maximum amount of airport development funds an airport may receive in any given fiscal year shall not exceed ten percent (10%) of the prior three fiscal years average revenue to the Aviation Fund. (cf. A.R.S.
+B. The maximum amount of airport development funds an airport may receive in any given fiscal year shall not exceed ten percent (10%) of the prior three fiscal years average revenue to the Aviation Fund.
+(A.R.S.
 28-8202D).

-B.3 Time Limit Airport Sponsors are required to complete all active grants and project efforts (including the grant administration) within four years from the grant issuance date.
+C. Airport Sponsors will be required to complete all active grants and project efforts (including the grant administration) within four years from the grant issuance date.

-Section C: Five-Year Airport Development Program Prioritization

-C.1 Airport Capital Improvement Plan (ACIP)
+III.
+FIVE-YEAR AIRPORT DEVELOPMENT PROGRAM PRIORITIZATION

-Each year Aeronautics will contact all public airports in the state and obtain their desired projects for consideration.
+- A. Each year Aeronautics will contact all public airports in the state and obtain their desired projects for consideration.
 Aeronautics will administer these guidelines in their evaluations and present them to the STB for approval as a part of Aeronautics' Five-Year Airport Capital Improvement Program (ACIP).
-This document becomes a part of the ADOT Tentative Five-Year Transportation Facilities Construction Program.

-C.2 Project Component Rating

-Project Component ratings are set in general depending on the typical purpose and benefit of the project for the State Airport System; safety, security, capacity, planning, environmental, or sustainability.
+This document becomes a part of the ADOT Tentative Five-Year Transportation Facilities Construction Program. - B. Project Component ratings are set in general depending on the typical purpose and benefit of the project for the State Airport System; safety, security, capacity, planning, environmental, or sustainability.
 The factors and order used to develop the project priority ratings were determined by Aeronautics in coordination with the aviation community and approved by the State Transportation Board.

-Appendix C lists the title of each Project Component.

-C.3 Airport Measure Ratings

-Airport Measure ratings are set using a series of three common airport measures of activity and assigning points for each level of activity within each of these measures.
+See Appendix C for the list and title of each Project Component. - C. Airport Measure ratings are set using a series of three common airport measures of activity and assigning points for each level of activity within each of these measures.
 These measures are state registered based aircraft, scheduled air carrier enplaned passengers, and sponsor reported aircraft operations compared to the airport service volume.

-Appendix C lists the airport measures and their respective point assignments.

-C.4 Priority Points

-The overall priority of a project for the development of the ACIP will be the sum of the Project Component points plus any Airport Measure points.
+See Appendix C for the airport measures and their respective point assignments. - D. The overall priority of a project for the development of the ACIP will be the sum of the Project Component points plus any Airport Measure points.

-Section D: Sponsor Submittals and Aeronautics Acceptance

-D.1 Annual Schedule

-Each year Aeronautics will contact all public airports in the state and obtain their desired projects for consideration.
-Aeronautics will administer these guidelines in their evaluations and present them to the STB for approval as a part of Aeronautics' Five-Year Airport Capital Improvement Program (ACIP).
-This document becomes a part of the ADOT Tentative Five-Year Transportation Facilities Construction Program.
+IV.
+SPONSOR SUBMITTALS AND AERONAUTICS ACCEPTANCE

+A. Typical annual schedules: Airport sponsors should be aware of the time frames and deadlines presented in the figure below and plan their ACIP and grant processes accordingly.

-Figure 3: Annual ACIP Schedule
+Typical Annual Schedule for ACIP Grant Processes

-D.2 Web Entry by Sponsor